arnold on Jan 28, 2019

 This guide is going to give a quick overview of the Google search engine and keywords.
 We will look at all the components of Google and go over what each part is called and what the function of each one is.

-Since we are using a Lawn Care Company as our context this semester I will use the keyword “lawn care company” as our first example.
+I will use the keyword “lawn care company” as our example for this post.

 When we go to Google we type in a search query that is a word or a phrase that we want to get more information about.
 The word we type in a query is called a KEYWORD and if it contains two or more words it is technically known as a KEYWORD PHRASE.
 SEO specialists generally just use the word KEYWORD even when talking about a KEYWORD PHRASE.